teamplify/teamplify-runner/README.md

 space (SSD is strongly recommended) as a default server configuration.
 For most small-to-medium organizations (up to a few dozen people), this should be enough.
 Larger workloads, however, may need more resources.
-The recommended strategy is to start with the default server configuration, and later scale it up or down basing on the workload.
+The recommended strategy is to start with the default server configuration and scale up or down depending on the workload.

 # Installation